ibm-cloud-docs/loadbalancer-service/data-logging.md

 ## Log Output Examples
 {: #log-output-examples}

-The following output is an example of an IBM Cloud Load Balancer data log:
+The following output is an example of an {{site.data.keyword.loadbalancer_full}} data log:

 ```
 Feb 19 05:50:34 loadbalancer-dal09-323698-643866-713576 load-balancer[2558]: Connect from xxx.xxx.xxx.xxx:29856 to 169.55.3.169:80 (a96406a3-12f6-4c1b-8e63-6901848d74ff/HTTP)